sthciN/asset-organizer/README.md

 ## Assumptions
 - File Naming and Asset Management: Instead of asset or asset_id, I used file and file_id across the app for clear and consistent naming.
 - Validations are assumed to be in order.
 The reason for this is because if the name is not validated, the next step will not be meaningful to be executed.
 Same with the buyout date which doesn't need to be checked for quality.
-However the unique name of the assets will be stored in the log files for future checking and see at what stage it is invalid.
+However, the unique name of the assets will be stored in the log files for future checking and see at what stage it is invalid.
 - The asset names do not relate to ad_id in uac_ads_data.
-Static ad_id are used for budget updates.
+Static ad_id is used for budget updates.
+- The `Backup Folder` will be created in the data folder next to the Vinted Homework.2 file.
 - Expiration Check: All files are checked based on their asset_production_date and current date.

 ## Future Improvements